jtherrmann/boot-sector/README.md

     75

 Postfix notation is useful in computing because expressions written in postfix notation are extremely simple to evaluate using a stack.
-While you might consider infix notation more readable, SLC is lazy and prefers postfix notation.
+While users might consider infix notation more readable, SLC is lazy and prefers postfix notation.